 Helpful Tips for Choosing the Right Curtains and Rods

-If you have a view that’s not necessarily bad, but perhaps interferes with your privacy but you still want light to come in, consider sheers.
+- Consider sheer curtains: if you have a view that’s not necessarily bad, but perhaps interferes with your privacy but you still want the light to come in, consider sheers.

 03 of 03

 Window Treatment Tips and Tricks to Suit your Home